Grants for mobility

 Applications must always be submitted before undertaking trips to be covered by the grant.

-Grants for mobility in the arts are intended for professional artists or working groups formed by them, as well as for experts in different fields of the arts.
+The objective of grants for mobility are intended for professional artists or working groups formed by them, as well as for experts in different fields of the arts.

-Grants for mobility in the arts are intended to promote the international mobility and networking of artists and art experts living in Finland.
+The objective of grants for mobility is to promote the international mobility and networking of artists and art experts living in Finland.

-These grants are intended for individual trips abroad in 2017.
-Trips should be connected to projects that are significant artistically or in terms of a specific artform and in connection with which the applicant shall appear or present his/her art outside of Finland.
-These grants may also be used for working at an artist residence.
-If awarded for covering work, the amount of the grant may not exceed the amount of state artist grants per month.
+Grants for mobility are intended for trips abroad.
+These trips must be connected to projects that are significant artistically or in terms of a specific artform and in connection with which the applicant shall appear or present his/her art outside of Finland.
+These grants may also be used for working at an artist residence, in which appearances or presentations are not required.

-Grants for mobility in the arts may be used to cover the costs of trips abroad insofar as other funding is not available.
+Grants for mobility may be used to cover the costs of trips abroad insofar as other funding is not available.
 Acceptable costs include: